-Qiktionary is a trivia-themed game based on a UK television show QI.
+Qiktionary is a trivia-themed game based on the UK television show, QI.
 The game allows you to unlock some very entertaining trivia and random facts based on the show in an intriguing word-game format.

 MojiQuest is an interesting and unique experience to enjoy with your emoji-loving friends.
-With turn-based RPG elements, players create their own avatars, then head out on quests to vanquish bosses, earn XP, progress their characters, and of course gather some loot.
+With turn-based RPG elements, players create their avatars, then head out on quests to vanquish bosses, earn XP, progress their characters, and gather some loot.

 Like other RPGs, MojiQuest is an amazing way to while away the hours, and your friends will enjoy looting and conquering with you.

 As the name suggests, FastThumbs is an interesting way to showcase your typing skills.
 Your skills are evaluated by typing away ten random phrases chosen from five different musical topics.
 Thereafter, you earn points for speed and receive retributions for the aptly named ‘FatThumbs Penalty’ typos.

 As a typing game, FastThumbs is right at home in iMessage and maybe a title you’d want to recommend to that previously mentioned slow-replier friend of yours.

 Understanding why Wit isn’t just another puzzle game takes more than a fleeting glance.
 Unlike other puzzle games, Wit allows an extraordinary level of personalization, allowing you to use a photo from your collection as a blueprint for a puzzle for your friends.

 Whether you want to create a mosaic of four or forty pictures, Wit leaves the initiative to you, smoothly executing all personalization through intuitive swiping gestures.
 The game offers a personal, exciting, complex puzzle experience for you and your friends.